35+ Things you Must Eat and Drink in Downtown Sanford, Plus Recommendations To Enjoy an Epic Foodie Weekend!

 The Old Jailhouse Restaurant

 The “new” kid causing a commotion on the historic block is The Old Jailhouse Restaurant.
 For the most unique, and casually chic, historic setting to eat and drink in Sanford, step into this beautifully refurbished 1890 building which once served as the site for a blacksmith and wagon shop, livery feed and sales stables, dry cleaners and most notably the Seminole County Jail, from 1914 to 1959.

-Get ready to be booked, processed and captivated by inventive dishes from talented Chef Bram Fowler.
+Get ready to be booked, processed and captivated by inventive dishes in a fun setting.
 For groups of 6-8, you’ll want to dine in “The Solitary” cell or the “Visitation” Room.
 Al fresco dining is available in “The Yard”.
 Start with a light Brussels Sprout Petal Salad with tangy berry vinaigrette and don’t miss the braised Pork Belly with tomato chutney over buttermilk cornbread.

 The Low Country Shrimp and Sausage Skewer brings a unique presentation to traditional southern Shrimp and Grits.
 They’ve since changed the presentation but the flavors are all there!

 The Creole Lamb Braised Shank is fall off the bone tender.
 And a hearty portion also!